-Heaped, hanging, climbing and draping, FEELS is an installation by Nelson-based artist Josephine Cachemaille.
+Heaped, hanging, climbing and draping, FEELS is an installation by artist Josephine Cachemaille.
 Working with a range of precious, crafted and familiar objects, FEELS composes hybrid sculpture/paintings into a lively, suggestive and humorous assemblage.

 Here, Cachemaille's aluminium structures take on anthropomorphic forms which, dressed in materials and appendages, proposes them as ‘bodies’ with needs, desires and the capacity to act.
 Describing her installations as ‘collaborations,’ she charges them with active, human functions, asking us what these objects might say, think or feel?